Your Data Lives Somewhere

-When I wrote this guide I was just getting done playing around in MySQL 5.6.
-Prior to 5.6.5 you could only pass constants as DEFAULT values (this is a long awaited feature).
+When I wrote this thread I was just getting done playing around in MySQL 5.6.
+Prior to 5.6.5 you could only pass constants as DEFAULT values (long awaited feature).
 Let’s show you the better query to use if you’re on, as you probably are, MySQL 5.5:

 It’s the same idea, but we’re using a TIMESTAMP data type instead.
 What happens with this is the Unix timestamp is stored (number of seconds since the Unix epoch) instead of a date in the YYYY-MM-DD HH:MM:SS format.
 The CURRENT_TIMESTAMP constant is just that- the timestamp at the time of the record being saved.

 And thus enters the CREATE TABLE statement!
 This will create a relation with the specified schema.
 Effectively, you define the columns that make up the table and the type of data they need to contain.
 These columns are separated by commas; think of it as a list.

 In the above example we’re creating two relations.
 In the employees relation we have the following:

 emp_id: An unsigned integer (0 to 4294967295) that does not allow NULL values and it auto increments each time a new record is stored.

 emp_first_name: A variable character that accepts up to 16 characters (after that it just truncates) and does not want any NULL values.

 emp_last_name: Another variable character, this time good for up to 20 characters, that also does not want to see any NULL values.